December 14, 2022

 Toast the nuts (both the nuts and toasting the nuts are optional)

-Lightly toasting nuts walnuts draws the natural oils to the surface, intensifying the rich nutty essence, creating a deeper color, and making the nuts crunchier in the fudge.
-Roughly chop the walnuts so there are both big and little pieces.
+Lightly toasting nuts draws the natural oils to the surface, intensifying the rich nutty essence, creating a deeper colour, and making the nuts crunchier in the fudge.
+Roughly chop the nuts so there are both big and little pieces.
 Heat a large frying pan over medium-high heat.
-Add the chopped walnuts to the hot, dry pan, only toasting as many walnuts as fit in the pan in a single layer.
-Cook, watching constantly and stirring frequently until the walnuts start to brown and they smell toasted—about 5 minutes.
-Transfer the walnuts to a plate or baking sheet where they can stay in a single layer to help them cool evenly (and finish toasting from their residual heat) and get nice and crunchy.
+Add the chopped walnuts to the hot, dry pan, only toasting as many nuts as fit in the pan in a single layer.
+Cook, watching constantly and stirring frequently until the nuts start to brown and they smell toasted—about 5 minutes.
+Transfer the nuts to a plate or baking sheet where they can stay in a single layer to help them cool evenly (and finish toasting from their residual heat) and get nice and crunchy.

 Make the fudge (not optional ;)

 Place the chopped chocolate, sweetened condensed milk, and butter in a heavy-based pan on a low heat, and stir to melt completely.
 Alternatively, microwave in a heat proof bowl on medium until the chocolate is melted, about 3-5 minutes, stopping the microwave 3 or 4 times to stir well to combine.

 - Pour into the prepared pan, smoothing the top.
 Let fudge cool and refrigerate until set.